 Keywords are a specific word or phrase that describes the contents of a Web page.

 The keyword is planned to act as shortcuts that sum up an entire page.

-As a content creator and website owner, you want the keywords on your page to be relevant to what people are searching for so they have a better chance of finding your content among the results.
+As a content creator and website owner, you want the keyword on your page to be relevant.
+What people are searching for so they have a better chance of finding your content among the results.

 Keywords in text message marketing refer to unique terms, which can include letters and/or numbers, used for communicating between you and your clients or customers.

 The keywords are linked with a short code, which is a five or six-digit phone number the customer uses to text the word or phrase to you.

 How to analyze your competition? (in 15 minutes or less)

 The first step, install the free Ahrefs SEO Toolbar and do a quick search for your primary keyword.